raffber/wasp/README.md

    a lot of defaults are already in place and make you productive from the start.

  * Since wasp is also library, customization of the build tasks can be done on many levels and therefore existing code can be effectively reused.
+Think of your build scripts as programs and not as configuration.

  * wasp tries to simplify complex tasks and does not focus on simplifying tasks that are already simple.
 As your project grows more complex, so does your build process.